devm33/devm33.com/content/projects/gulp-ng-template-strings/index.md

 ```

 I built this plugin because I was over optimizing another side project using
 Angular.
-Building it served as a nice learning experience for the gulp plugin
+Building it served as a nice intro to the gulp plugin ecosystem.
+There
-ecosystem.
-There were a lot of well maintained and well tested plugins to
+were a lot of well maintained and well tested plugins to emulate (read: copy
-emulate.
+from).